clay-most/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

-    Git facilitates version control which lets developers work together on the same project and fix problems easier when a change breaks the program.
+    Git facilitates version control which lets developers work together on the same project and makes fixing problems easier when a change breaks the program.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.